Project organization and team

-In addition to the data collection part, Hermann Waibel supervises junior researcher Mark Brooks, M.A., who is using TVSEP data on topics related to data quality issues of long-term household panels in developing countries.
+In addition to the data collection part, Hermann Waibel supervises junior researcher Mark Brooks, MSc, who is using TVSEP data on topics related to data quality issues of long-term household panels in developing countries.
 He also collaborates with Assistant Professor Dr. Sabine Liebenehm, University of Saskatchewan, Canada and Professor Dr. Lukas Menkhoff, DIW/Humboldt University Berlin on the topic of risk attitudes using TVSEP panel data.

 Stephan Thomsen, Head of Institute for Economic Policy, facilitates scientific support for Thai researchers using the panel data.
 He is managing this task together with Associate Professor Dr. Suwanna Praneetvatakul from Kasetsart University in Bangkok who serves TVSEP as research coordinator for Thailand.
 Stephan Thomsen supervises junior researcher Wiebke Stein, M.A., who is using TVSEP data in combination with geo-coded information and add-on experiments for research on the behavioural aspects of development.